 Participation levels vary by organization, and a given member might buy the bulk of their goods and services through a single GPO (which is quite rare) or only one or two items from several GPOs based on their specific needs and the deals on offer.

 Taking advantage of shared buying power is a common tool used by businesses in many industries to obtain goods and services, including:

 - Agricultural interests

 - Grocery and retail enterprises

-Healthcare organisations in particular benefit from this type of collective thanks to “safe harbour” laws.
-Anti-fraud laws passed in the 1970s to protect patients from price gouging and other deceptive practices imperilled the ability of GPOs to reduce healthcare costs while preserving standards of patient care.
+Healthcare organizations in particular benefit from this type of collective thanks to “safe harbor” laws.
+Anti-fraud laws passed in the 1970s to protect patients from price gouging and other deceptive practices imperiled the ability of GPOs to reduce healthcare costs while preserving standards of patient care.

 Consequently, legal accommodations—in the form of statutory exemptions and designations detailing permitted payment methods and acceptable business practices—were put into place by Congress and the Department of Health and Human Services (HHS) to protect the benefits GPOs provide to the healthcare industry.

 “Also known as co-ops, collectives, consortia, leveraged buying or procurement groups, and purchasing alliances, GPOs are designed to provide shared benefit along with reduced risk, better contract terms, and lasting value via improved ROI and/or reduced Total Cost of Ownership (TCO) for purchased goods and services.”